Photo credit: Roger W. Winstead

 They are still streamlining their chopped collard and cabbage production process, but program director Tim Williams is already exploring other market opportunities.
 He knows there is a huge demand for pre-washed romaine lettuce in school cafeterias, but their facility does not yet have the capacity to offer pre-washed products.

 The initiative is part of Working Landscape’s larger effort to build more sustainable livelihoods in Warren County through stewardship of natural and cultural assets.
 In addition to the processing center, they have also created Warren FoodWorks, a gathering space, cafe, bakery, store and community kitchen.
-Instead of tossing out extra pieces of meat of veggies, chefs at the cafe transform them into nutritious soup stock.
-This summer, the cafe is beginning to offer take-away dinners and desserts.
+Instead of tossing out extra pieces of meat or veggies, chefs at the cafe transform them into nutritious soup stock.
+This summer, the cafe is beginning to offer takeaway dinners and desserts.

 In addition to offering locally-sourced meat, produce and meals direct to customers, FoodWorks also offers a shared-use commercial kitchen for local food entrepreneurs to rent.
 These chefs and bakers could grow into major customers for other local farmers.
 Rebuilding a local food system is a slow process, but Working Landscape’s efforts in Warren County are already beginning to bear fruit.